home-assistant/home-assistant.io/source/_components/sensor.currencylayer.markdown

 ---

-The `currencylayer` sensor will show you the current exchange rate from [Currencylayer](https://currencylayer.com/) that provides realtime exchange rates for [170 currencies](https://currencylayer.com/currencies).
+The `currencylayer` sensor will show you the current exchange rate from [Currencylayer](https://currencylayer.com/) that provides real-time exchange rates for [170 currencies](https://currencylayer.com/currencies).
 The free account is limited to only USD as a base currency, allows 1000 requests per month, and updates every hour.

 Obtain your API key [here](https://currencylayer.com/product)